EnigmaticThrakon/SD_Controller/PLC_Service/README.md

 This service is responsible for listening to data coming in from the PLC and sending that data into Redis for it to be sent to its final destination

+## Expected Operation

+### General

+This service should be constantly reading data from the PLC and outputting that data to the console, if an acquisition has started then the service will send those values into the Redis database utilizing a pub/sub key.

+### Systemd Service Specific

+If the program exits with a status code that isn't 0 due to an error or exception, the service should be constantly restarted to attempt to fulfill it's purpose.
+If the program exits with a status code of 0, then the service will not be restarted, because this should only occur when a system shutdown is occurring

 ## Compiling

 *No compiling necessary since this is a Python program*